 This environmental assessment (EA) has been prepared to disclose and analyze the environmental consequences of the Spay Feasibility and On-Range Behavioral Outcomes Assessment and Warm Springs Herd Management Area (HMA) Population Management Plan.
-The research project is proposed by the United States Geological Survey (USGS) and Colorado State University (CSU) in cooperation with the Burns District Bureau of Land Management (BLM).
-The Burns District BLM proposes to allow the USGS and CSU to evaluate the safety, complication rate, and feasibility of ovariectomy via colpotomy on wild horse mares and the impacts to mare and band behavior once returned to the range as compared with an untreated herd.
+The research project is proposed by the United States Geological Survey (USGS) in cooperation with the Burns District Bureau of Land Management (BLM).
+The Burns District BLM proposes to evaluate the safety, complication rate, and feasibility of ovariectomy via colpotomy (spay) on wild horse mares and to allow the USGS to evaluate the impacts of spaying on mare and band behavior once returned to the range as compared with an untreated herd.

-In conjunction with the feasibility study, Burns District BLM also proposes a 10-year population management plan for Warm Springs HMA.
-The plan includes this study, followed by a gather to low appropriate management level (AML) at the completion of the study, and additional gathers and removals of excess wild horses and burros.
+In conjunction with the BLM spay feasibility study and the USGS on-range behavioral outcomes study, Burns District BLM also proposes a 10-year population management plan for Warm Springs HMA.
+The plan includes BLM gathering the HMA and applying spaying as a population growth suppression tool, then the USGS on-range behavioral study, followed by a gather to low appropriate management level (AML) at the completion of the study, and additional gathers and removals of excess wild horses and burros.
 Wild horse mares returned to the range following gathers would receive population growth treatments.
-The study is being initiated to document the BLM experience with this established method for managing the population growth of wild horse herds on public lands; no burros would be involved in the study.
+The USGS on-range behavioral assessment is being initiated to document the BLM experience with this method for managing the population growth of wild horse herds on public lands; no burros would be spayed or be involved in the study.
 The population management plan is being proposed to achieve and maintain a thriving natural ecological balance and manage the wild horse and burro populations within AML over a 10-year timeframe.